gin66/FastAccelStepper/extras/doc/n_axes_whitepaper.md

 ## 16. Implementation phasing (concept only)

 Not a commitment.
+Each phase
-Matches `todo.md` at the repo root.
-Each phase is test-first on `extras/tests/pc_based`.
+is test-first on `extras/tests/pc_based`.

 | Phase | Delivers | Tests |